pnetwork-association/dandelion-voting-app/README.md

 ## Initialization

-The Dandelion Voting app is initialized with a `MiniMeToken _token`, `uint64 _supportRequiredPct`, `uint64 _minAcceptQuorumPct`, `uint64 _durationBlocks`, `uint64 _bufferBlocks` and `uint64 _executionDelayBlocks`.
+The Dandelion Voting app is initialized with a `MiniMeToken _token`, `uint64 _supportRequiredPct`, `uint64 _minAcceptQuorumPct`, `uint64 _duration` and `uint64 _executionDelay`.

 - `MiniMeToken _token` refers to the token that will be used to vote
 - `uint64 _supportRequiredPct` refers to the support required to pass a vote
 - `uint64 _minAcceptQuorumPct` refers to the quorum required to pass a vote
-- `uint64 _durationBlocks` refers to the number of blocks that a vote stays open
+- `uint64 _duration` refers to the number of seconds that a vote stays open
-- `uint64 _bufferBlocks` refers to the minimum number of blocks between the start block of each vote
-- `uint64 _executionDelayBlocks` refers to the number of blocks that a vote will be delayed from when is closed to when it actually can be executed (in case it passes).
+- `uint64 _executionDelay` refers to the number of seconds that a vote will be delayed from when is closed to when it actually can be executed (in case it passes).

 ## Roles